OUSee/OUSee/README.md

 ## Hi there 👋
--👀 Looking forward for some interesting positions or projects
+-👀 Looking forward for some interesting job positions or projects

 -🔭 I’m currently looking for some work or collaborations in web development